• OUR LADY of CZĘSTOCHOWA: st Sigismund parish church, Słomczyn, Poland; source: own collectionOUR LADY of CZĘSTOCHOWA

 Next after German invasion of France in 1940 crossed over to England.

-From there moved back to United Kingdom and 1st Polish Corps stationed there.
-Ministered in England and Scotland.
+Prob. from there moved back to United Kingdom and 1st Polish Corps stationed there.

 Planned and trained to be parachuted back into occupied Poland as „silent–unseen”, special forces paratrooper.